Chrysler CEO insists Jeep can hit 1 million sales in 2014

 “You can never be totally confident until it comes,” he said, referring to the Chinese government’s approval for production.

-Jeep is expected to add Cherokee production to the plant Fiat runs with partner Guangzhou Automotive Group (601238.SS).
+Jeep is expected to add Cherokee production to the plant Fiat runs with partner Guangzhou Automotive Group.
 The Fiat Viaggio sedan built at the Changsha plant in south-central China sits, like the Cherokee, on the underbody architecture of the Alfa Romeo Giulietta.

 Marchionne reiterated that the Wrangler and the Grand Cherokee will not be built outside the United States.